shefat2002/student-registration-system/README.md

-# 🎓 University Student Registration & Course Enrollment System
+#  Student Registration & Course Enrollment System

 A web-based system for managing student registrations and course enrollments, built using **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
 Developed as part of the Web Engineering Lab at **Daffodil International University**.

 ---

-## 🚀 Features
+##  Features

-- ✅ Student Registration with validation
+-  Student Registration with validation
-- 📋 Student List (view all registered students)
+-  Student List (view all registered students)
-- 📚 Course Enrollment form with validation
+-  Course Enrollment form with validation
-- 🧾 View Student Enrollment History
+-  View Student Enrollment History
-- 💡 Responsive and user-friendly UI
+-  Responsive and user-friendly UI
-- 🔐 Basic error and success messages
+-  Basic error and success messages
-- 🇧🇩 Includes Bangladeshi sample student data
+-  Includes Bangladeshi sample student data

 ---